-Level 2 - Honors/Accelerated Classes/DE Non-Core 1000 courses\\: These classes differ from on-level courses in at least three important ways:
+Level 2 - Honors/Accelerated Classes/DE Non-Core 1000 courses\\.
+Hall County Schools honors courses and Carnegie Unit courses in middle school are designed to enrich and accelerate course content for a high level of rigor and challenge.
+These classes differ from on-level courses in at least three important ways: